quackextractor/CS-Portfolio/AI-ML-project/README.md

 ## Installing Python Dependencies

 The project uses several external Python libraries for data scraping, image processing, and documentation generation.
+We highly recommend using the included batch script on Windows to automate the entire setup process.

 1. Open your terminal and navigate to the root directory of this project.
-2. Create a virtual environment to keep your project dependencies isolated:
-   `python -m venv .venv`
+2. Run the automated setup script:
+   `setup.bat`
-3. Activate the virtual environment:
+3. Once the setup is complete, activate the virtual environment:
    `.venv\Scripts\activate`

+If you are setting this up on Mac or Linux, you will need to run the steps manually:
+1. Create a virtual environment: `python -m venv .venv`
+2. Activate the virtual environment: `source .venv/bin/activate`
-4. Install the required packages:
-   `pip install -r requirements.txt`
+3. Install the required packages: `pip install -r requirements.txt`
-5. Download the required MediaPipe model files:
-   `python main.py setup`
+4. Download the required MediaPipe model files: `python main.py setup`

 ## Using the Command Line Interface (CLI)

 The project is operated entirely through a unified CLI managed by `main.py`.
 Once your virtual environment is active and dependencies are installed, you can use the following commands:

-* `python main.py setup`: Download required MediaPipe model files (run once after installing dependencies).
+* `python main.py setup`: Download required MediaPipe model files (already handled if you used setup.bat).
 * `python main.py scrape`: Download portrait images from Pexels for the negative class.
 * `python main.py extract <video_path>`: Extract frames from personal videos for the positive class.
 * `python main.py build`: Clean, crop, and normalize raw images to build the dataset CSV.